-With these fourteen factors in mind, let us discuss why digital finance grow fast in China.
+With these fourteen factors in mind, let us discuss why digital finance grows fast in China.
 There are several reasons, and we will examine them one by one.
 The first one is that China has well-developed infrastructures.
 The coverage rate of both the Internet and the mobile network is quite high.
 Also, the smart phone is very popular in China.
 Also, the government is pushing the development of infrastructure in rural areas through subsidies.
 For financial infrastructure, the situation is improving as well.
 I have visited several rural places and they are actively collecting information for credit rating to smoothen the operation of financial services in that area.
 The information collected covers a wide range of data points including their income, their current economic situation, even their relationship with their neighbors.
 With these data, financial institutions would be able to rate them by stars.
 For example, if the household gets a 4-star rating, they are more likely to get a loan of RMB 100,000.
 Another important type of infrastructure is logistics.
 As you know, e-commerce relies heavily on logistics.
 Now the logistics industry has developed quite well in China with very good geographic coverage.
 This also encouraged the popularization of digital services.

 The second one is supportive and relaxed regulation.
 There are more than 10,000 Microcredit companies companies in China because the regulation is supportive.
 Before local credit cooperatives cannot be registered to operate nationally, they can only operate in their own regions.
 But now with digital finance, they can take their service online, and when they are online, they have no boundary.
-They can provide their service all over the country which allows them to have a lot of customers.
+They can provide their services all over the country which allows them to have a lot of customers.

 The third one is the drive for innovation.
 Financial institutions are constantly trying to develop new technology, new business model, and new ways to engage the customer.
 The “red pocket” on Wechat is an example of this.